Local Democrats say bipartisan bills protecting mobile home residents were abruptly sidelined

 Ultimately, the issue was referred to the city attorney’s office for legal guidance.

-“I think that those of us sitting at this tale need to recognize the absolute injustice that’s happened right here in our community and in many other communities,” said Council Member Brad Cavanagh.
-“And at the very least it should encourage us to us to try to gather more information about what we could possibly do."
+“I think that those of us sitting at this table need to recognize the absolute injustice that’s happened right here in our community and in many other communities,” said Council Member Brad Cavanagh.
+“And at the very least, it should encourage us to try to gather more information about what we could possibly do.”